Vogel State Park: Description and history

 Vogel State Park is located 11 mi south of Blairsville on US Highway 19 in the north Georgia mountains.
 At nearly 2500 ft altitude, Vogel State Park is usually cool during the summer months, and is one of Georgia's most popular state parks.
 Vogel features hiking trails, cabins and a 20 acre pond known as Lake Trahlyta, which was created when the Civilian Conservation Corps dammed Wolf Creek.
 The lake is named for Trahlyta, a Cherokee maiden who is buried a few miles from the park at Stonepile Gap.
 The Corps workers, located at the CCC Camp at Goose Creek just north of the park, also built the first cabins, picnic areas and camping grounds at Vogel.

 Vogel is Georgia's second oldest state park.
 The land comprising the park was donated to the state in 1927 by August H. Vogel and Fred Vogel, Jr. of Milwaukee, Wisconsin.
 The two were heirs to the Pfister & Vogel Leather Company, a Wisconsin tannery founded by Frederick Vogel.
 The Vogel family harvested bark from oak and hemlock trees located on thousands of acres they owned in North Georgia.
 The bark was shipped to Wisconsin and used by the company for tanning leather.
 During World War I, a synthetic method to tan leather was developed so there was no further need for the north Georgia resources.
 The Vogels gave their land to Georgia to create the state park.

 Vogel State Park Lake Dam, also known as Lake Trahlyta Dam, is a 52 ft high earthen embankment.
 The 600 ft long dam has a maximum discharge of 2447 cuft per second.
 Its capacity is 522 acre.ft, although its normal storage is 210 acre.ft.
 It drains an area of 1638 acres.

+In 2025, the park opened a new 6,500-square-foot visitors center at the cost of nearly $5 million.